thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 In this step the old XUL options dialog has to be re-created as an HTML page, using only HTML elements, JavaScript and CSS.
 It is no longer possible to use XUL elements.
 Some custom elements and 3rd party libraries to simplify this step can be found in the [webext-support](https://github.com/thunderbird/webext-support/tree/master/ui) repository.

-It may help during development, that the old XUL options page can still be opend through the `tools` menu.
+It may help during development, that the old XUL options page can still be opened through the `tools` menu.

 ### Localisation